 Turning it off gives the computer more time to load everything correctly.
 It takes longer for the computer/laptop to reboot with this option turned off, but there are far fewer instances of the Black Screen of Death occurring, too.

 There are a few other options for dealing with black screens after hibernation, and Windows Report outlines all of them.
-These two are the easiest fixes, and they seem to be successful ones for many Windows 10 users.
+These two are the easiest fixes, and they seem successful for many Windows 10 users.

 They suggest a few different options that you can try, including disabling your anti-virus software and updating your graphics drivers.
 However, the steps for the Windows-recommended solution to this problem are as follows:

-- Using the original Windows disk, restart the PC and let the install sequence begin.
+- Restart the PC and let the install sequence begin using the original Windows disk.
 (You may have to press a few keys to get this going.)

 - When the Microsoft Installer window appears, click Next, then open the Troubleshoot option.